ph4r5h4d/wait4it/README.md

 MySQL, PostgreSQL, MongoDB or Redis server is ready or not, Also you can do Http call and check the response code and text in response.
 It also supports **timeout** so it can wait for a particular time and then fail.
+Multiple checks can be defined in a YAML file (see [Multi-Check docs](https://wait4it.dev/docs/multi-check/)).

 ## Supported Services
 * [TCP port](https://wait4it.dev/docs/tcp/)